tum-ens/urbs/doc/mathdoc.rst

 ^^^^^^^^^^^^^^^^^^

 The Set, **modelled timesteps**, is a subset of the time steps set.
 The difference between modelled timesteps set and the timesteps set is that the initial timestep :math:`t_0` is not included.
-All other all other features of the set time steps also apply to the set of modelled timesteps.
+All other features of the set time steps also apply to the set of modelled timesteps.
 This set is later required to facilitate the definition of the storage state equation.
 In script ``urbs.py`` this set is defined by the set ``tm`` and initialized by the code fragment: